steltenpower/swipaLOD/README.md

 - A query-builder and result visualizer as known from WikiData gives reasoning power, with almost no coding needed by the user still.
 - Created data will be shareable to other Linked Data users and projects.
 - Speech recognition and multi-user capabilities might be added at some point.
-- Train-of-Thought will be built in the browser.

 # >> WARNING: everything below is outdated and messy <<